ronikobrosly/causal-curve/paper/paper.md

 and referenced from text using \autoref{fig:example}.

+# Statement of Need

+While there are a few established Python packages related to causal inference, to the best of the author's knowledge, there is no Python package available that can provide support for continuous treatments as `causal-curve` does.
+Similarly, the author isn't aware of any python implementation of a causal mediation analysis for continuous treatments and mediators.
+Finally, the tutorials available in the documentation introduce the concept of continuous treatments and how their analysis might be interpretted and carried out.

 # Acknowledgements

-We acknowledge contributions from Brigitta Sipocz, Syrtis Major, and Semyeong Oh, and support from Kathryn Johnston during the genesis of this project.
+We acknowledge contributions from Miguel-Angel Luque, Erica Moodie, and Mark van der Laan during the creation of this project.

 # References